 Can you still access the Barefoot Investor blueprint?

 It depends.
-I personally saved as much of his newsletters and content as I possibly could, and when the Barefoot Investor announced that he was closing the Blueprint down, he gave members an opportunity to save everything as one giant downloadable.
+I personally saved as much of his newsletters and content as I possibly could because they are absolutely brilliant, and when the Barefoot Investor announced that he was closing the Blueprint down, he gave members an opportunity to save everything as one giant downloadable.

 This information is not readily available anymore, however, I have heard if you very politely email him or get in contact through the Barefoot website, they may give you a link to where you can download it.
 And this treasure trove is gigabytes worth of juicy PDFs.
 Heck, I would personally pay the $500 subscription for access to it all again.